ombhilare999/BeagleWire/examples/arm_blink_leds/README.md

 # Loading SPI flash after FPGA reset, it will be boot up on SPI.
 make load_spi

-# Reset the FPGA for running bitsream (RST Button on BeagleWire)s
+# Reset the FPGA for running bitsream (RST Button on BeagleWire)
 ```

 ### Running arm blink script for transferring the memory words from ARM to FPGA (LEDs)